 This choice to hand over its nuclear arsenal to Russia has been hotly debated against the backdrop of the conflict between Russia and Ukraine.
 In a 1993 article published in Foreign Affairs, John J. Mearsheimer, a renowned scholar on international affairs, suggested that Ukraine should keep its nuclear weapons.

-He noted that nuclear weapons would be “imperative” for Ukraine to live peacefully beside Russia, “the state it fears most”.
+He noted that nuclear weapons would be โimperativeโ for Ukraine to live peacefully beside Russia, โthe state it fears mostโ.
 Today, there is a consensus among academics, policymakers, and the general public about the Ukrainian disarmament debacle and its resultant Russian invasion of Ukraine.

-So, what do scholars mean when they say nuclear weapons foster peace?
+What do scholars mean when they say nuclear weapons foster peace?

-The realist school of IR, which premises on a murkier outlook of the anarchic nature of the international system, provides a logical extension to the argument of nuclear proliferation.
+Theย realist school of IR, which is premised on a murkier outlook of the anarchic nature of the international system, provides a logical extension to the argument of nuclear proliferation.
 To them, nuclear proliferation leads to a peaceful world.
+Early in 1981, Kenneth N. Waltz, in the famous Adelphi Papers, noted that the spread of nuclear weapons is โthe more, the merrierโ.
+Contrary to conventional wisdom, Waltz argued that nuclear weapons โdeterโ and cause peace instead of war.

-Nuclear proliferation sustains the logic of deterrence—a state’s ability to discourage hostile action by another state through the fear of retribution.
-Deterrence logic tells us that a state must only acquire nuclear weapons to avert large-scale conflicts.
+Nuclear proliferation sustains the logic of deterrenceโa stateโs ability to discourage hostile action by another state through the fear of retribution.
+Deterrence logic tells us that a state must acquire nuclear weapons only to avert large-scale conflicts.
+The argument goes furtherโnuclear weapons have deterred states from engaging in world war-like conflicts since 1945.

-Contra Waltzian realists’ deterrence logic, Nina Tannenwald argues that the “nuclear taboo” is an essential element in “explaining” the history of the non-use of nuclear weapons.
+Contrary to Waltzian realistsโ deterrence logic, Nina Tannenwald argues that the โnuclear tabooโ is an essential element in โexplainingโ the history of the non-use of nuclear weapons.
 Nuclear taboo, for Tannenwald, has delegitimised the weapons of mass destruction, thereby affecting their non-use.
+Despite the looming literature on nuclear taboo, it is essential to critique the deterrence logic on its merits.

 The propensity argument.

+First, the states that comprise the international system have different social structures, belief systems, and modes of government.
+Each state has a varied political cultureโan enmeshing of citizensโ attitudes, beliefs, and sentiments towards their government.
 Every state in the world system has its propensity to absorb risk.
 There exists an intersubjective understanding of the point of conflict.
 While some states may consider a specific condition/situation a potential nuclear flashpoint, others may not.
+Therefore, when more states have nuclear weapons, we cannot expect them to follow deterrence, for they may have different risk-absorbing propensities.

 The rationality argument.

-In deterrence logic, a rational assumption exists.
-The argument goes nuclear weapons discipline states into behaving responsibly in the international system.
-Since deterrence sustains “mutually assured destruction”, the states will not engage in nuclear brinkmanship.
+In deterrence logic, aย rational assumption exists.
+The argument goes that nuclear weapons discipline states into behaving responsibly in the international system.
+Since deterrence sustains โmutually assured destructionโ, the states will not engage in nuclear brinkmanship.
+But history has told us time and again that political rulers (both democratic and non-democratic) have been less than rational (or highly irrational) in making decisions.

-Alas!
-Germany was destroyed, but England held onto India until the end of World War II.
-More recently, declassified documents have indicated that the 1962 Cuban missile crisis was much more dangerous than anyone could have imagined.
+Consider the German Kaiser Wilhelm II writing a comment on a cable and sending it to his ambassador to Russia: โFor even if we are to be bled to death, at least England shall lose India.โ Alas!
+Germany was devastated, but England retained control of India until the end of World War II.
+More recently, declassified documents have indicated that the 1962 Cuban Missile Crisis was much more dangerous than anyone could have imagined.

-The “whose security?” argument.
+The โwhose security?โ argument.

 Secondly, the deterrence argument contends that nuclear weapons support state survival.
 Here, we must ask: What does it mean to say state survival?
 Do we refer to the survival of a state in terms of a regime?
-Or people’s survival?
+Or peopleโs survival?
 Or do we refer to state survival at the expense of the people?

 The realist school of international politics has given states the highest priority, to the point that it justifies all states at the expense of oppression and violence against their people.
 When discussing security, the Copenhagen School of Security Studies and the human security perspective have moved beyond the realm of the state.

-The often-overlooked security actors, such as individuals and social groups, are presented as being at the forefront of security when these scholars ask “whose security” matters.
-In addition to military security, they consider political, economic, societal and environmental security as part of a state’s overall security architecture.
+The often-overlooked security actors, such as individuals and social groups, are presented as being at the forefront of security when these scholars ask โwhose securityโ matters.
+In addition to military security, they consider political, economic, societal and environmental security as part of a stateโs overall security architecture.
+Such a holistic approach to human-centred security can push us to rethink nuclear proliferation.ย The destruction brought by dropping atomic bombs on the Japanese cities of Hiroshima and Nagasaki in August 1945 should remind us of what nuclear weapons can do to our world.

 The non-state actor argument.